deftio/motion-sense/README.md

 All programming and charging take place over a USB-C connection.

 ## Revision history
-June 2022 - M A Chatterjee - initial fw, webpage, hw design Aug  2022 - M A Chatterjee - clean up checking to git
+Jul  2023 - M A Chatterjee - clean up files switch to chartjs Jun  2022 - M A Chatterjee - initial fw, webpage, hw design Aug  2022 - M A Chatterjee - clean up checking to git